Searching for a Rustic Countryside Wedding Venue – Derbyshire, mostly! ;)

-PPPPPPS New one popped into our radar!
+PPPPPS New one popped into our radar!
 Bassetwood Farm, in Tissington, White Peak – a paddock, toilets, electric, B&B, shepherds hut and a bell tent – just add tipi, friends and a few drinks and you’re away!

-PPPPPPPS Can’t make your mind up and want a rustic barn look, mixed up with a bit of classical style take a peek at The Riding School at Calke Abbey
+PPPPPPS Can’t make your mind up and want a rustic barn look, mixed up with a bit of classical style take a peek at The Riding School at Calke Abbey

-PPPPPPPPS Fairly new on the scene but already filling up with bookings, a north Derbyshire rustic farm wedding venue in Birch Vale, close to New Mills and not that far from Manchester – check out Thornsett Fields Farm
+PPPPPPPS Fairly new on the scene but already filling up with bookings, a north Derbyshire rustic farm wedding venue in Birch Vale, close to New Mills and not that far from Manchester – check out Thornsett Fields Farm

 Another farm reception venue to add to the ever growing list is Swainsley Farm in the Manifold Valley gorgeous Dovedale location, with cottage accommodation and marquee reception space they seem to do just a few weddings a year…